 We would like to thank armasuisse Science + Technology for their support during this work.
-Joshua and Sebastian were supported by the Engineering and Physical Sciences Research Council (EPSRC).
+Joshua was supported by the Engineering and Physical Sciences Research Council (EPSRC).
+Sebastian was supported by the Royal Academy of Engineering and the Office of the Chief Science Adviser for National Security under the UK Intelligence Community Postdoctoral Research Fellowships programme.